ErcanKurtoglu/product_search/README.md

 - ✅ Product validity check for data completeness
 - 🔁 Built-in retry strategy for unstable connections
 - 📄 Structured JSON logging (file + console)
+- 💾 SQLite database to store results
+- 🧮 Filter and sort products by price, rating, and review count using efficient DB queries
+- ⬇️ One-click export and download of filtered results as CSV or JSON
 - ⚙️ Development & production environment modes

 ---